horns out on the damp tree trunks

 Not Threatened

-The one that lives on trees because it could has a body (thallus) that is small, dark green, and leafy, forming loose, creeping mats on the bark.
-The thallus is narrow and branching, with a distinct midrib and a ruffled margin.
-The surface is covered in tiny, granular bumps (granules) that give it a rough, textured appearance.
-From the thallus rise thin, dark green to brownish, horn-like sporophytes that look like tiny spikes or antennae.
-It is the hornwort of the arboreal life, the one that left the soil behind because it was too mainstream.
+Dendroceros granulatus lives on trees because it could.
+Its body is a small, dark green thallus forming loose, creeping mats on bark.
+The thallus is narrow and branching with a distinct midrib and ruffled margin.
+Tiny granular bumps cover the surface.
+They give it a rough, textured appearance.
+Thin, dark green to brownish horn-like sporophytes rise from the thallus.
+They look like tiny spikes or antennae.
+It is the hornwort of the arboreal life.
 What makes it special is the epiphytism.
-Dendroceros hornwort is one of the few hornworts that grow on trees.
-Most hornworts live on damp soil, but Dendroceros has taken to the bark, living on the trunks of trees in humid forests.
-It is an epiphyte, a plant that grows on other plants, and it gets its moisture and nutrients from the air and rain.
-It is the hornwort of the high life, the one that looked at the soil and said no thank you, the one that decided to live above the ground.
-The thallus is narrow and branching, with a distinct midrib that runs down the centre.
-The margins are ruffled and wavy, and the surface is covered in tiny, granular bumps.
-The colour is a dark, olive green to brownish-green, often blending in with the bark.
-Under a hand lens, the granules are visible, tiny bumps that give the thallus its rough texture.
-Biologically, the dendroceros hornwort reproduces by spores, released from the horn-like sporophytes.
-The sporophytes are long and slender, growing from the thallus like tiny horns.
-When they mature, they split open, releasing thousands of spores into the damp forest air.
-To find dendroceros hornwort is to find the small, dark green mats on the tree bark.
-They are leafy, bumpy, and horned, a quiet rebel on the trunk.
-It is the hornwort of the tree life, the one that left the ground behind because soil was apparently too mainstream, the one that proves that there is always another way to live.
+Most hornworts live on damp soil.
+Dendroceros has taken to the bark.
+It gets its moisture and nutrients from the air and rain.
+It looked at the soil and said no thank you.
+It decided to live above the ground.
+The thallus is olive green to brownish-green.
+It often blends in with the bark.
+Under a hand lens, the granules are visible.
+They are tiny bumps that give the thallus its rough texture.
+The margins are wavy.
+The midrib runs down the centre.
+Biologically, it reproduces by spores released from the horn-like sporophytes.
+These grow from the thallus like tiny horns.
+When they mature, they split open.
+Thousands of spores release into the damp forest air.
+To find dendroceros hornwort is to find the small, dark green mats on tree bark.
+They are leafy, bumpy, and horned.
+A quiet rebel on the trunk.
+It is the hornwort of the tree life.
+The one that left the ground behind because soil was apparently too mainstream.
+The one that proves there is always another way to live.
+No one told it otherwise.